madurangasiriwardena/2025-CMB-iam-tutorial/b2b/README.md

 1. Navigate to your application in the Asgardeo console.
 2. Click on the "User Attributes" tab.
 3. Mark "Email" as a requested attribute and click "Update".
+4. Click on the "Protocol" tab.
+5. Under the "Access Token" section, mark "Email" in the "Access Token Attributes" and click "Update".

 ## Create API Resources